OpenZeppelin/nile/README.md

    # Decorate the method that will be the command name with `click.command`
    @click.command()
-   # You can define custom parameters as defined in `click`: https://click.palletsprojects.com/en/7.x/options/
+   # Custom parameters can be added as defined in `click`: https://click.palletsprojects.com/en/7.x/options/
    def greet():
        """
        Plugin cli command that does something.
        """
        # Done!
-Now implement your custom functionality in the command
+Now implement the custom functionality in the command
-       click.echo("Hello Starknet!")
+       click.echo("Hello Nile!")
    ```

 2. Define the plugin entry points.
 In this case using Poetry plugins feature in the pyproject.toml file: